Quad Hypertrophy: Best Exercises for Massive Legs

 What is quad hypertrophy?

-Quad hypertrophy refers to the increase in size and strength of the quadriceps muscles, which are located on the front of the thigh.
+Quad hypertrophy refers to the increase in size and strength of the quadriceps muscles, which are located at the front of the thigh.
 This is often a goal for individuals looking to build massive legs and improve their overall lower body strength.

 What are the best exercises for quad hypertrophy?